 This table is the bread and butter of this template.
 In it, you’ll find goals and their respective properties, such as name, status, category, and relevant dates.
 While this may or may not be all that you’d like to track for the goals living in your bucket list, the table’s flexibility allows you to create, delete, and update fields to your liking.

-- Status.
+Status.
 The status of the goal on your bucket list.
-There are four statuses to choose from by default: Not Started, In Progress, Completed, and Postponed/Abandoned.

-- Est. Completion.
+Est. date of completion.
 The estimated date of completion for the bucket list item.
 If you don’t have an estimated date, no worries—leave it blank.
 Otherwise, set a date (even if only an approximation), and work towards it every day.

-- Completed.
+Completed.
 The date that you completed the bucket list item.
 Congrats!
-Make sure to also update the Status field accordingly.
+Make sure to also update the

 Not all goals are the same.
 Split them into categories like health, lifestyle, music, sports, adventure/travel, and more to organize your bucket list on a more granular level.